 River Soca, Slovenia

 Europe is home to many new members, and Slovenia is a fine example of this, with its addition to the Union in 2004.
 This has opened the doors to some premier freshwater spots found in the country, none of which are more spectacular than the River Soca.

 With the clearest of waters, this large winding river is perfect for fly fishing, becoming one of the must-visit spots for fly fishermen in Europe.
 The waters are teeming with both brown and rainbow trout, along with grayling.
 This Alpine river is also home to a very rare fish found only in the upper course of the river – the Marble Trout.

 They can reach weights of over 10lbs and are thought to be endangered, making them incredibly rare catch.
 As the river has both deep and shallow estuaries, you can take a variety of tackle.
 Various sizes of rods can be used here depending on which sections of the river you are fishing.
 You can find locally sourced trout flies for your line too, as the region caters to fishermen who enjoy the technique.

 You can walk almost the length of the river, and the scenery is truly awe-inspiring.
 A little more of an obscure location but definitely worth the journey!

 Les Quis, France

 France is known for its many lakes packed with Carp.
-Les Quis is the perfect location for Carp fishing, made up of four lakes with perfect condition for different types of fishing, including open water and the shores of the surrounding land.
+Les Quis is the perfect location for Carp fishing, made up of four lakes with perfect conditions for different types of fishing, including open water and the shores of the surrounding land.

 Each of the four lakes has the perfect conditions for casting lines, and there are bailiffs and a lodge.
 This means you can exchange tips and stories with your fellow anglers as well as relax after a few hours around the lakes.